Step 4: Full View

 Should Engineer B refrain from sealing the design documents and proactively disclose competence limitations and deficiencies to County A at the earliest opportunity, or seal the documents and withhold disclosure until construction problems force a reckoning?

-Withhold Seal and Disclose Limitations Now Board's choice Refrain from sealing the design documents, proactively disclose competence limitations and design deficiencies to County A at the earliest opportunity, and recommend engagement of qualified highway engineers before the project proceeds to bid or construction.
+O1 Refrain from sealing the design documents, proactively disclose competence limitations and design deficiencies to County A at the earliest opportunity, and recommend engagement of qualified highway engineers before the project proceeds to bid or construction.
+Board's choice

 The Professional Seal Affixation Competence Obligation prohibited Engineer B from sealing documents in a domain where the firm lacked competence, because the seal constitutes a formal public representation of responsible charge.
 The Design Deficiency Early Disclosure Obligation required Engineer B to proactively notify County A of deficiencies at the earliest moment they became apparent, rather than waiting for institutional pressure.
 The Construction Period Services Continuity obligation required Engineer B to communicate the risks of proceeding without design-engineer involvement during construction.
 The Faithful Agent Obligation required Engineer B to serve County A's interests by delivering a competent design and disclosing limitations promptly.
 The Public Welfare Paramount principle required Engineer B to prioritize public safety over reputational self-protection.